Darxo/Line-of-Sight-Fix/README.md

 ### Vision Matrix Cache (Setting)
 Enables a dynamically populated matrix that stores Line of Sight (LOS) data between hex tiles.
 It is filled during combat as LOS checks are made, allowing for faster lookups in subsequent checks.
 This feature is only effective when vision-blocking elements remain static on the map.
 Disable this option if you expect dynamic changes, like new obstacles appearing during combat, as it may lead to inaccurate results.

+## Fixes

+- Requires **Custom Line of Sight**: Fix 2-tile melee attacks sometimes not being able to target an enemy who is 2 tiles away, when there is a hill adjacent to you and the target

 ## Debug